This updated glycemic index fruit chart with added glycemic load for 2022 shows surprising numbers and reclassifies fruits!

 Glycemic Index Fruit Chart

-This chart (best viewed on desktop) has been updated to reflect the most recent glycemic index data from the 2021 update of the International Tables of GI and GL.
-If the 2021 review lacked data, the tables from 2008 or 2002 were used.
+This chart is (best viewed on desktop).
+If the 2021 tables lacked data, the tables from 2008 or 2002 were used.

 In addition to glycemic index and load, serving size and basic nutrition information are included from the USDA.
 The table includes common fresh and dried fruits.
 Any information left blank was unavailable.